by Calculated Risk on 2/28/2019 01:02:00 PM

 Recently RI has been soft, but the decrease is fairly small.

 I'll post more on the components of non-residential investment once the supplemental data is released.

 The second graph shows residential investment as a percent of GDP.

-Residential Investment as a percent of GDP has generally been increasing, but is only just above the bottom of the previous recessions - and I expect RI to continue to increase for the next few years.
+Residential Investment as a percent of GDP decreased in Q4, however RI has generally been increasing.
+RI as a percent of GDP is only just above the bottom of the previous recessions - and I expect RI to continue to increase further in this cycle.